seimith/psychic-garbanzo/README.md

 - **Frontend**: Next.js 15.x with TypeScript and Tailwind CSS
 - **Authentication**: NextAuth.js for secure user authentication
+- **Subscription Management**: Atlas for pricing, billing, and feature access control
 - **Styling**: Tailwind CSS for responsive design
 - **Deployment**: Netlify for hosting and continuous deployment